joelchrono12/joelchrono12.ml/_posts/2022-07-08-putting-a-price-to-my-work.md

 title: Putting a price to my work
 header: Putting a price to my work
 description: Graphic design quickly became a great hobby for me since I started contributing to Arcticons, and I have been able to contribute to other projects too, but it still feels wrong when I make money out of it
-tags: design foss personal ramble
+tags: design foss personal ramble thoughts
 permalink: /blog/putting-a-price-to-my-work/
 layout: post
 date: 2022-07-08 16:48:17 -0500